 - I suspect a student committed academic misconduct, what do I do next?

-- Per the Student Academic Misconduct Policy, responsible instructors should notify the students and offer to have an initial meeting with the student within seven calendar days.
+Per the Student Academic Misconduct Policy, responsible instructors should notify the students and offer to have an initial meeting with the student within five college working days.
 You should also prepare an Alleged Academic Misconduct Report for your meeting with the student.

 - Do I have to forward allegations of academic misconduct to the Office of Student Conduct?

 If you believe academic misconduct has occurred at any level, you must notify the Office of Student Conduct.
 If after meeting with the student you dismiss the allegations, you do not need to forward any information to the Office of Student Conduct.